lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 [![gcp-compute](/images/compute.png)]()

-Bioinformatics APIs include the following: dsub, cromwell, Terra.bio and Nextflow.io.
+Bioinformatics APIs include the following: dsub, cromwell, Terra.bio and Nextflow.

 There are a number of possible ways to construct high volume data analysis workflows or pipelines on GCP with these purpose-built APIs.
 In addition there is a specialized GCP API for Genomics workloads - it's called the Google Genomics/Pipelines API.

 A representation for several of the possible build paths for bioinformatics workflows on GCP is shown below.

 [![gcp-workflows](/images/workflows.png)]()

+For a perspective on different possible ways to run a bioinformatics tool, read my article 'Blast 10 Ways - Adventures in Bioinformatics Tool Deployments' published on [Medium.](https://medium.com/@lynnlangit/blast-10-ways-3db78f881059)